SyHilichurl/extension_paper_search/README.md

 # extension728

-You need an OPENAI_API_KEY and complete the code in add-info.js
+You may need an OPENAI_API_KEY and complete the code in add-info.js to test the plug-in